AlekseyYuryev/java/maven/plugin/xjb-maven-plugin/README.md

 ## Introduction

-The `xjb-maven-plugin` plugin is used to generate XML bindings with the [XJB framework](https://github.com/SevaSafris/java/tree/master/cf/xjb).
+The `xjb-maven-plugin` plugin is used to generate JSON bindings with the [XJB framework](https://github.com/SevaSafris/java/tree/master/cf/xjb).

 ## Goals Overview